JimberSoftware/docs/advanced/activedirectory/activedirectory.md

 - #### Verify Correct DNS Settings and Connectivity

   Verify that your DNS settings are correct and you should now be connected to Network Isolation.
+  >[!WARNING]

-  It's possible that your DNS settings were reset after you configured the settings.json file.
+  >It's possible that your DNS settings were reset after you configured the settings.json file.
 If this occurs, you may need to manually re-enter the correct DNS information.

   Seeing a green connection icon next to your DC server name indicates that it is connected.

 ![ad-light-connected.png](/ad-light-connected.png)

 Restart the domain controller now so that all services properly recognize the new network interface from Network Isolation.

 - #### Configuring dns forwarding for signal server

-  - Go to your Signal server page and head to settings.
+ Go to your Signal server page and head to settings.
 On the top, you will find a setting to configure the DNS forwarder.
 Clients that have DNS override enabled will be filtered through our DNS service, but domain-specific queries will still be resolved by the server you specify in this field.
 You should add the Network Isolation IP of the Domain Controller.

 ![Signal Server Forwarder](/ad-signal-server-forwarder.png)